roblox-ts/vscode-roblox-ts/README.md

 - Remove or prefix cross-boundary imports in intellisense.
 - Warn about non-type only cross-boundary imports.
 - Specify network boundaries in packages.
+- Status bar button to compile your project.
 - Remove internal fields from roblox-ts types.
 - Remove deprecated entries from intellisense.
 - Remove @hidden entries from intellisense.